 I hope this will not be the case.

-We aren’t naive anymore which is good, but we are also losing the grip on innocence.
+We aren’t naive anymore which is good but we are losing a grip on innocence.

 My life has become a paradox and it’s okay.